sebastianlees/dailyprogrammer/README.md

-## PLEASE NOTE: This project is no longer maintained.

-Daily Programmer
+## Daily Programmer Solutions

 My solutions to Daily Programmer problems from http://reddit.com/r/dailyprogrammer.

-Use at your own risk!
+I do these when I'm bored and to stay sharp.